 My dad created a unique place.
 We have a country setting complete with a pond, animals, and fish in the mote out front.
 Despite the location, my dad has always said that if the food is not good, the customers will not come back, so we try to serve the best catfish and seafood around, and for caching them he use the right size hook that is perfect for many fishing circumstances where catching a fish is difficult.

 Old McDonald Fish Camp is truly a family business.
 My parents were the backbone.
 Daddy had the dream, and Mama had the recipes.
 The hushpuppies, tartar sauce, cocktail sauce, and iced tea were all created in our family kitchen.
 My sisters, Jill and JanJee, and I have worked at the restaurant since we were 9 years old and younger.
 Jill’s husband, Bryan, works full time.
 JanJee’s husband, Doug, fills in as needed.
 My wife, Janice, works each week as well.
-Now we are on our third generation as my children and Jill’s children are now working at the restaurant.
+Now we are on our third generation as my children and Jill’s children are now working at the restaurant and now we offer more services, including catering in our area!

 Old McDonald Fish Camp would never have made it if it weren’t for the many great employees over the years and our loyal customers.
 We know that only through God’s grace has the restaurant continued to operate.
 Thank you for being part of our Fish Camp Family!